 Whenever, in the supervisor's judgment, an employee's performance, attitude, work habits, or personal conduct at any time falls below an acceptable level, the supervisor will inform the employee promptly and specifically of such lapses and give counsel and assistance.
 If appropriate and justified, a reasonable period of time for improvement may be allowed before initiating disciplinary action.
-In some instances, a specific incident in and of itself may justify severe disciplinary action, up to and including immediate discharge.
-The action to be taken depends on the seriousness of the incident and of the employee's past performance and conduct.
-Supervisors/department heads shall report any disciplinary action.
+In some instances, a specific incident in and of itself may justify severe disciplinary action, up to and including immediate discharge, the action to be taken depends on the seriousness of the incident and of the employee's past performance and conduct.
+Supervisors/department heads shall report any disciplinary action taken to the Town Administrator within 48 hours of the incident which prompted the disciplinary action.
 This time limit excludes Saturdays, Sundays and holidays.